spoddify-mopped/spotifyd/docs/src/config/File.md

 # Your Spotify account password.
 password = "password"

+# A spotify oauth access token with the `streaming` scope.
+# This is an alternative to the `password` field.
+Both
+# can't be used simultaneously.
+oauth_token = "oauth_token"

 # A command that gets executed and can be used to
 # retrieve your password.
 # The command should return the password on stdout.